My UX/UI Design Process

 JLR Connected Services Common Elements cont’d

-These wireframes are part of series created to propose both functionality and movement between sections of a system features that was under reconsideration.
-These UI layout took direct inspiration from mobile UI/UX patterns with the intent of bringing familiar interactive patterns into the vehicle.
+These wireframes are part of series created to propose both functionality and interaction.
+These interactions were inspired from mobile UI/UX patterns with the intent of bringing familiar interactive patterns into the vehicle.

 JLR Connected Services Common Elements cont’d

-This example was part of a proposal for how “Recents Apps” would be displayed across the top of the App Drawer.
-Due to the fact that this represented entirely new functionality and user options, simple wireframes such as this were helpful to conveying the concept.
+This is how “Recent Apps” would be displayed across the top of the App Drawer.
+Since this represented new functionality, simple wireframes such as this were helpful to conveying the concept.

 JLR Fleet Manager Lo-Fi wireframes